ragingbal/streamzero-docs/Overview/ferris_fx/DeveloperGuide/Deploy_A_Service.md

 ## Create an HPSM Message

-HPSM ticketing messages can be created by sending an appropriately formatted JSON to the ferris.hpsm Kafka topic.
+HPSM ticketing messages can be created by sending an appropriately formatted JSON to the {{< param replacables.brand_name_lowercase  >}}.hpsm Kafka topic.

 The following is a sample method to create an HPSM message.